• Skip to primary navigation

 • Side-view of an Apple Spice Cupcake with Buttercream Frosting and caramel drizzled on top

-Aunt Becky’s Pumpkin Bars
+Aunt Becky’s Pumpkin Squares with Cream Cheese

 • top down view of a glass pie pan filled with homemade caramel apple dip with toffee bits.
 Next to it is a board covered with gingersnap cookies and fresh apple slices as well as a red and white linen.

-Easy Caramel Apple Dip With Toffee
+Caramel Apple Cream Cheese Dip

 • close up of a slice of blueberry slab pie with a scoop of vanilla ice cream on top. in the background you can see the pan of blueberry pie bars and another slice of slab pie.